 Why Should a Company Use a Database?

 Database design may be a complex and highly specialized field, but the benefits apply to all businesses.
-It’s typically used for:
+First of all, let’s review what dashboards are typically used for:

 - Storage: Every company needs to store data in a logical and reliable manner.